quasarframework/quasar/docs/src/pages/quasar-utils/scrolling-utils.md

 ---
 title: Scrolling Utils
-desc: Utilities for scrolling features like get scroll target and change scroll position.
+desc: A set of Quasar methods related to scrolling, like getting scroll target or changing the scroll position of a page.
 ---

 ::: tip